Cloud-SPAN/02genomics/_episodes/01-writing-scripts.md

 >
 {: .callout}

-Type your `grep` command into the file and save it as before.
-Be careful that you did not add the `$` at the beginning of the line.
+Save `bad-reads-script.sh` and exit nano.

 Now comes the neat part.
-We can run this script.
-Type:
+We can run this script with:

 ~~~
 $ bash bad-reads-script.sh